AdobeDocs/campaign-classic.en/help/platform/using/executing-import-jobs.md

 ## Step 4 - Reconciliation {#step-4---reconciliation}

-The reconciliation step of the import wizard lets you define the mode of reconciling the data from the file with the existing data in the database, and to set the priority rules between the file data and the database data.
+The reconciliation step of the import assistant lets you define the mode of reconciling the data from the file with the existing data in the database, and to set the priority rules between the file data and the database data.
 The configuration window looks like this:

 ![](assets/s_ncs_user_import_wizard04_1.png)